chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 Error analysis by segment available: Confirmed.
 Diagnostic scripts analyse prediction errors by production category, city, and remount status.

 — End of Document —

+### 🎯 Benchmark Title Justification

+The model uses a **benchmark production** to convert normalized TicketIndex scores into real-world ticket estimates.
+In this case, the chosen benchmark is **_Cinderella_**, which had a **de-seasonalized median of approximately 12,000 tickets**.

+This selection is intentional:
+- **_Cinderella_ represents the highest-performing production in our history, aside from _The Nutcracker_**, which is considered a **structural outlier** due to its annual repetition, holiday timing, and deep cultural resonance.
+- Using _Cinderella_ as the benchmark avoids the distortion of modeling every show as a “holiday blockbuster,” while still anchoring the model to a production with broad appeal, familiarity, and production value.
+- This provides a **realistic upper-bound reference** for main-stage narrative ballets, while not artificially inflating ticket estimates across the board.

+#### Why not a mid-range title like *Giselle*?
+While *Giselle* or a smaller mixed-bill production could offer a more “average” benchmark, this would:
+- **Compress the score range** between hits and underperformers
+- **Under-represent upside potential** for shows with high cultural buzz or narrative weight
+- Risk creating **overly conservative estimates** in the upper tier

+Therefore, *Cinderella* was chosen as the most suitable **“non-outlier high-performer”**, balancing realism and aspiration.